 Early History of the Modlicote family

-Another 278 words (20 lines of text) covering the years 1593, 1586 and 1625 are included under the topic Early Modlicote History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Modlicote research.
+Another 154 words (11 lines of text) covering the years 1593, 1586 and 1625 are included under the topic Early Modlicote History in all our PDF Extended History products and printed products wherever possible.